What is in a song? – Blue Wren song slowed down

 Sep 22nd, 2010 by andrew skeoch

 Birdsongs often sound like simple, twittery noises to our ears, but what do birds hear?
-It is difficult to know of course, but the first thing to notice about birdsong is that is often incredibly complex sonically.
+It is difficult to know of course, but the first thing you notice when you listen closely to birdsong is that is often incredibly complex.

 To give you an idea of this, I’ve taken the song of a Superb Fairy Wren.
-Their song may be described as a loud, brisk, merry reel, often like a tinny alarm clock (from Graham Pizzey’s ‘Field Guide to the Birds of Australia’).
-It just sounds like a scratchy, ripple of notes – very characteristically a Wren!
+Their song sounds like a scratchy, ripple of notes – very characteristically a blue wren!

-You can hear two song phrases on the first part of our sound sample.
+Our sound sample begins with two song phrases.
 (Pause when they’ve played – and read on!)

-Here is a sonogram of that 3 second burst of song.
-(A sonogram is like a picture of what you’re hearing, with time (in secs) on the horizontal axis and frequency (kHz) on the vertical.)
+Below is a sonogram of that 3 second burst of song.
+A sonogram is a ‘picture’ of what you’re hearing, a way of seeing the structure of sounds, with time (in secs) on the horizontal axis and frequency (kHz) on the vertical.

-Just look at it.
-You can see that this wren is putting a wealth of sonic acrobatics into his song – far more than we are aware of to just hear it.
+Just by looking at this sonogram, you can see that our wren is putting a wealth of sonic acrobatics into its song – far more than we are aware of in human listening.

-(Click on the image to view it larger if you like.
-By the way, some of the fainter lines below are from background birdsong, Robins and Magpies)
+(Click on the image to view it larger if you like.)

 Why don’t we hear this complexity?
-Probably because we have a different perception of the world around us than a Wren probably does.
-To get a ‘Wren’s-ear listen’, we can slow the sound down.
+Probably because we have a different perception of the world than a wren does.
+However, to get a ‘wren’s-ear listen’, we can try slowing the sound down.

 How slow?
-Well, a wren has a possible lifespan of around ten years.
-They rarely get that old due to high mortality, so that is a potential lifespan.
-You could say that they live their life in around an eighth the time we do.
-So I thought; what happens if I slow down their vocalisations by eight times?
-This would drop it several octaves and bring it more into our human hearing range – and also slow it down to our pace of mental comprehension.
+Well, here’s a measure: a wren has a possible lifespan of around ten years (they rarely get that old due to high mortality, so this is a potential lifespan).
+You could say that they live their life in around an eighth the time we do – or that they live their lives eight times as fast.
+So, what happens if we slow their vocalisations by eight times?
+This would neatly drop it three octaves, bringing it more into our human hearing range, and also slow it down to our pace of mental comprehension.

-Which leads to the question; how much of the acoustic information and variety in a Wren’s song is actually intended?
+I think you’ll agree, it is pretty extraordinary.
+I was amazed to hear what this wren is actually doing.
+But how much of the acoustic information in a wren’s song is actually intended?
 In other words, a part of it’s communication?
 It is obvious that birds need their songs to survive, and that they respond to them in acutely subtle ways – but how much is conscious for them?

 Just to compound the puzzle, consider this.

-While each three-second Wren song sounds superficially the same to us, they are actually very different.
-Here is a sonogram of the second song phrase, and you can see it is different to the first.
+While each wren song seems the same twittery ripple to us, they are actually very different.
+Here is a sonogram of the second song from our wren, and you can see it is quite different to the first.

-They are each comprised of very different sonic patterns.
+Each wren song is comprised of very different sonic patterns.
 When you make a sonogram of them or slow them down, you can see and hear these different phrases.
-So Wren songs are like snowflakes – each one unique.
+Wren songs are like snowflakes – each one unique.

 Are we just witnessing the variability of nature, an artefact, a ‘can’t quite do it the same twice’ phenomena?
-Or is this a vital part of Wren survival?
-Nature is not usually wasteful, so is all this detail just ‘acoustic junk’, or actually an intentional part of Wren communication?
+Or is this song variety a required part of wren survival?

 So the next time you are hearing birdsong in your garden or woodland, consider what they may be saying to each other.
-It may be more than you think.
+It may be a lot more than you think.

 Established in 1993 by nature sound recordist Andrew Skeoch and photographer Sarah Koschak, Listening Earth offers a range of beautiful nature sound recordings from around the world.